lovro-bikic/lovro-bikic.github.io/_posts/2025-08-30-real-world-data-rubocop-offense-reports.md

 ## Running RuboCop

-When I run RuboCop on real-world data, I typically run it against a single cop that I'm adding or modifying.
+When I run RuboCop on real-world data, I typically run it with one cop I'm adding or modifying.

 Assuming the real-world repo is cloned in the same parent folder as `rubocop`, you can generate the report by running RuboCop from the `rubocop` folder, for example: